Stimulus Package Update: Is A Deal Even Possible At This Point?

 - Funding for coronavirus testing and tracing.

 The two sides have come together quite a bit in the weeks since negotiations intensified.
 And some estimates place the total cost of a compromise bill as high as $2.4 trillion.
+Conversations still need to address the difference in price tag and levels of aid to states and cities.
 But whatever compromise they may come to will be a long way from where Senate Republicans currently stand.

 >>READ: Market Strategist Warns ‘Pain Felt On Main Street Quite Distinct From What’s Reflected In Stock Market’

-The Senate, which would have to vote on a second stimulus package, was scheduled to vote Tuesday on a $500 billion extension of the Paycheck Protection Program, which loans money to businesses to help them keep employees during the continuing pandemic.
-It will vote Wednesday on the same “skinny” bill it put forth last month.
+The Senate, which would have to vote on a second stimulus package, voted Tuesday on a $500 billion extension of the Paycheck Protection Program, which loans money to businesses to help them keep employees during the continuing pandemic.
+Senate Democrats tabled it, since it’s not part of a larger stimulus package, meaning it won’t move forward.
+The Senate will vote Wednesday on a similar “skinny” bill it put forth last month.
 That separate $500 billion package includes:

 - Weekly federal unemployment benefits of $300 on top of whatever states provide.